-If you were injured or lost a loved one in a motorcycle accident, contact Laborde Earles Law Firm to find out if you have grounds for a claim.
+If you were injured or lost a loved one in a motorcycle accident, contact Laborde Earles Injury Lawyers to find out if you have grounds for a claim.
 Our lawyers have recovered more than $200 million for our clients in successful settlements and verdicts.
 Call 800-522-6733 to schedule a free case evaluation with an injury lawyer in Marksville.

 How Can You Avoid Causing a Motorcycle Collision?

 Collisions between passenger vehicles and motorcycles are often devastating for the motorcycle riders because there is nothing between them and the impact.
 As a driver, you have a duty of care to other motorists on the road around you, and this includes motorcyclists.
 You can avoid causing a motorcycle collision by:

 - Checking your blind spots before committing to a turn;

 - Keeping the volume of your radio at a reasonable decibel so you can hear motorcycles coming up beside you;